 BOOK NOW FOR

 Angling for a late booking?
-South Africa and Morocco are perfect in October and November sun, with the latter having cooled after its sweltering summer.
-It’s also time to arrange your next date with the slopes: old man winter will soon be out of cold storage and flexing his icy fingers, so book your ski break now – that way, you’ll have something to smile about when the mercury starts sliding.
+South Africa and Morocco are perfect for October and November sun, with the latter having cooled after its sweltering summer.
+It’s also time to arrange your next date with the slopes: old man winter will soon be out of cold storage and flexing his icy muscles, so book your ski break now – that way, you’ll have something to smile about when the mercury starts sliding.

 For more travel inspiration, explore where to go in September…